 - One type of Nerf Dart Tag blaster pistol (called the Crossfire or Strikefire, depending on which set it's in) was designed with this in mind; while nearly every single Dart Tag or N-Strike blaster has a sight rail for attaching accessories like sights, scopes, lights, and the like, the Crossfire/Strikefire instead has a clip that attaches to those sight rails, allowing it to be combined with other blasters.

 - The Nerf Titan ASV-1 has a similar concept: part of it's construction is a reverse tactical rail, allowing any gun with a rail to be attached to the right side.
 Example: the Maverick REV-6.◊

-- The more modern Longshot, known as the Nerf Brand Sniper Rifle, is also capable of separating into two guns.
+- The more modern Longshot, known as the NERF Brand Sniper Rifle, is also capable of separating into two guns.

 - The N-Force Vendetta can either be a dual blade sword or detached for Dual Wield, similar to the Darth Maul example below.

-- One Batman toy/costume (released around the time of the Tim Burton movie) featured a utility built that had a set of binoculars, "grapple" (Nerf-style) gun, flashlight and other such implements.
+- One Batman toy/costume (released around the time of the Tim Burton movie) featured a utility belt that had a set of binoculars, "grapple" (Nerf-style) gun, flashlight and other such implements.
 For some reason, all of these combined together into a sniper rifle.
 Because everyone knows how much Batman loves guns.